 As shown in Table HE-621.
 Development Scenarios, The City evaluated the cumulative impact of its land use controls on the cost and supply of housing, including development standards that limit sites' building envelope (setbacks, private open space, and parking) and lot coverage restrictions.
-Based on this evaluation, none of the land use controls in conventional residential zoning districts would prevent an applicant from reaching the maximum density allowed for single-family development in single family-zones and multifamily developments in all zones where multifamily is allowed, or otherwise constrain housing development.
+Based on this evaluation, none of the land use controls in conventional residential zoning districts would prevent an applicant from reaching the maximum density allowed for single-family developments in all zones where multifamily is allowed, or otherwise constrain housing development.
 Current development standards for the residential zones that permit multifamily housing were applied to sites of varying size listed in Table A-1 Sites Inventory.